-- 1. The youth and family must agree that the home-time leave is appropriate and safe. - 2.
+- 1. The youth and family must agree that the home-time leave is appropriate and safe.
+Staff should ask families whether anyone at home has CLI symptoms or is in a high-risk category. - 2.
 Home-time leaves must be clinically appropriate and included as part of the youth's treatment plan. - 3.
-If the youth is going on a home-time leave, the youth should not have close contact beyond family members in the home setting (must adhere to physical distancing guidance); and - 4. information on general infection control strategies should be provided to the youth and parents/guardians. - 5.
+If the youth is going on a home-time leave, the youth should not have close contact beyond family members in the home setting (must adhere to physical distancing guidance). - 4.
+Information on general infection control strategies should be provided to the youth and parents/guardians. - 5.
 For all youth, if the home-time is directly connected to discharge planning (i.e., an interview at an outpatient program, a therapeutic assessment for readiness for next level of care, etc.), home-time leave may be granted.
 This would require input from both the youth's psychiatric, general medical, and nursing staff as well as individuals at the destination site. - 6.
 As an alternative to home-time leaves, staff should encourage the family/guardian to join inperson interactions on program grounds (but maintain physical distancing). - 7.
 Every effort should be made to utilize technology as often as needed to promote engagement, support, and treatment with children and families, whether the youth is on site or on home-time leave. - 8.
 Any youth in quarantine or isolation may not leave the program site for community or home-time.

-SECTION 10: GUIDANCE IN CASE OF SHORTAGES OF PERSONAL PROTECTIVE EQUIPMENT (PPE):
+SECTION 10: GUIDANCE IN CASE OF SHORTAGES OF PERSONAL PROTECTIVE EQUIPMENT (PPE)

 - 1. If PPE (masks, alcohol-based hand sanitizer) is in short supply, programs may have to adapt their practices. - 2.
 In case of shortage of alcohol-based sanitizer, clients and staff should increase hand-washing practices.
 Wash hands with soap and water for a minimum of 20 seconds after contact with any surface, other person, or prior to touching the face. - 3.
 COVID-19 is primarily spread through droplets in the air.
-Maintaining physical distance from others is critical to avoid droplets that are formed when a person sneezes, coughs, yells, etc. In the absence of masks, strict physical distancing is important. - 4.
+Maintaining physical distance from others and the use of masks is critical to avoid droplets that are formed when a person sneezes, coughs, yells, etc. In the absence of masks, strict physical distancing is important. - 4.
 When there is scarcity of surgical masks, the CDC recommends an individual re-use masks, provided they are not torn, soiled, or damaged.
 Masks with elastic bands are easier to reuse than those with bands that need to be tied.
 Cloth masks can also be used, but cloth masks are less effective than surgical masks.
 Cloth masks primarily protect others, not necessarily the person wearing the mask.